kudobuilder/operators/repository/kafka/docs/latest/upgrade.md

             └── Step deploy (COMPLETE)
 ```

-Note the operator-version : kafka-0.2.0, means that we have successfully upgraded the operator
+**Note:** the operator-version is now `kafka-0.2.0` meaning the Kafka Operator has successfully been upgraded.